sleepynate/surviving-git/presentation.md

 ---------------

-You now know enough about `git` to trick someone into thinking that you know what the hell you are talking about.
+You now know enough about `git` to trick someone into thinking that you know what the heck you are talking about.

 <hr>